CircuitQ: An open-source toolbox for superconducting circuits: Code sample for additional benchmark circuits

 \section{Code sample for additional benchmark circuits}

 In the following, we present the generation of the numerical Hamiltonian for the additional benchmark circuits in figure~\ref{fig:benchmark}, which have not been given in Appendix~\ref{appendix:code_fig_examples} yet, for an arbitrary subsystem matrix dimension $d$.
+We note that for this benchmark task, contrary to the parameter values given in the code samples in Appendix~\ref{appendix:code_fig_examples}, we choose the values given in table~\ref{tab:values_T1} for the listed circuits.